 Are there puffins in Isafjordur year-round?

-No, puffins are seasonal visitors, typically found from late May to mid-August when they return to shore for nesting.
+No. Puffins are seasonal — they’re typically around from late May to mid-August, when they come ashore to nest.

 Do I need to book tours in advance in Isafjordur?